yasushisuko/Research-article-on-surgeons-stress/README.md

 # Research-article-on-surgeons-stress
 This repository includes the data used for statistical analysis in our research article, whose citation information is shown below.
-The program was made by Pasi Kytölä.

 Citation information of our article: